blue862/ubiquitous-fiesta/README.md

+delete everything im
+going to just kill myslef better for you right

 # Utah Court Document Lookup System

 A web application and CLI tool for looking up court documents in Utah.
 This system allows you to search for court cases by case number and check if you are a party in a specific case.